EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    var vehicleInfo = await _vehicleRegistrationService.GetVehicleInfo(speedingViolation.VehicleId);
    ```

-   The `_vehicleRegistrationService` is an instance of a proxy that uses the .NET `HTTPclient` to call the VehicleRegistrationService.
+   The `_vehicleRegistrationService` is an instance of a proxy that uses the .NET `HttpClient` to call the VehicleRegistrationService.
 You are going to change that proxy so it uses Dapr service invocation.

 1. Open the file `src/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.